-Cannabis Myth #1: Marijuana has no medicinal value
+Cannabis Myth #1: Cannabis has no medicinal value

 Humans have been using marijuana for medicinal purposes for millennia.
 Noticing other mammals eating the green flowers from the leafy bushes, early humans tried it themselves.
 Liking the way it made them feel, they began to experiment with ways to use it.
 For centuries, shamans, herbalists, and medicine men used marijuana to treat ailments of all kinds.